adithya-111/MozziQuit-website/README.md

 # MozziQuit Website 🌐

 A newly built and redesigned website for **MozziQuit**, aimed at providing a modern, responsive, and user-friendly experience for promoting eco-friendly mosquito repellent solutions.
+Once the website is complete it will be hosted in the actual url

 ## 🔗 Live Website